-- I. Required.-1.
-Political Economy.-A general survey is taken of the history, theories and generally accepted principles of Political Economy.
-A standard text-book such as Gide or Fettes, is used, supplemented by collateral studies, in Adam Smith, Mill, Ricardo, Walker, articles in cyclopedias, etc. Two hours a week through the junior year. - 2.
 Sociology.-Under this head is included the history, various theories and principles of sociology.
 Important aims are, to show the extent of the field, to arouse an interest in the study, and to help to correct methods of sociological investigation.
-Wright's Practical Sociology is used as a text-book, but the systems of sociology as presented in Spencer, Ward, Giddings,
+Wright's Practical Sociology is used as a text-book, but the systems of sociology as presented in Spencer, Ward and others are presented and discussed.
+Required, two hours a week, throughout the junior year.

-Bascom, Henderson and others are presented and discussed.
-First semester, two hours a week.
-Senior year.
+4. Sociology.-The time will be devoted to a more detailed study of the history of Sociology, the theories of Giddings and to original inductive studies.
+Elective: two hours a week.

-- 3. The Constitution of the United States.-This course contemplates three things: First, to trace the origin of the constitution, and the causes which led to its adoption; secondly, to follow the development of constitutional theory and law; thirdly, to study and interpret the document itself.
-Second semester of the senior year, two hours a week. - II.
-Elective.-1.
-Political Economy.-In the elective course substantially the same ground is covered, but more attention is given to the historical development of the science, and to the application of sound principles to current economic questions.
-Two hours a week through the senior year. - 2.
-History of Civil Government.-The State, by Professor Wilson, is used as a text-book, with collateral study of constitutions.
+- 5. History of Civil Government.-The State, by Professor Wilson, is used as a text-book, with collateral study of constitutions.
 The aim is to trace clearly the great and distinctive features in the government of the leading European nations.
-Senior year, two hours a week. - 3.
+Senior year, two hours a week. - 6.
 International Law.-A brief course in the outlines of this important subject offered to meet the interest arising from our wider international relations.
+Open to seniors, second semester, two hours a week.